daydy225/bloglist-frontend/readme.md

 ## step 2: Make tests for logging in.
 Test both successful and unsuccessful login attempts.
 Make a new user in the beforeEach block for the tests.

 ## step 3: Make a test which checks that a logged in user can create a new blog.

+## step 4: Make a test which checks that a logged in user can like a blog.